tomfinitely/block-zapper/readme.txt

 = Why should I keep "Keep images and videos" checked? =

-This option preserves important media attributes like image sources, alt text, video controls, and accessibility features.
-Unchecking it could remove these essential media properties and break your media blocks.
+This option preserves important media attributes including image sources, alt text, video controls, cover block backgrounds, and Icon Block plugin attributes.
+Unchecking it will remove these essential media properties and could break your media blocks.

 = Does "Keep images and videos" work in Mega Zap mode? =

 Yes!
-As of version 0.2.0, the media preservation feature works correctly in both Selective Zap and Mega Zap modes.
+As of version 0.3.0, the media preservation feature works correctly in both Selective Zap and Mega Zap modes, with identical protection for all media types including Icon Block plugin attributes.

 = Can I zap blocks multiple times with different settings? =